calebw3/Senior-Project/README.md

 ### Credentials

 This project uses Firebase, and therefore will require an API key to run.
+This can be replaced inside of the `views.py` file.
 It is also deployed on Heroku which will require an account for their service.
 Finally, for full group functionality and integration with GitHub, users must provide an authorization token upon creating a group.

 ### Requirements

 For local versions of this app, you must install those services that are listed in the `requirements.txt` file.
 It will automatically connect to the appropriate Firebase project from the API key in the code.
 The following are the modules necessary.
+Once cloned, the repo can be run using the `python manage.py runserver` command.

 ```
 django